ZainRizvi/ZainRizvi.github.io/_drafts/using-custom-deep-learning-containers.md

 # **Download a container**

-We can take a quick look at what containers we have available to us by running
+Let's take a quick look at what containers we have available to us by running

     gcloud container images list --repository="gcr.io/deeplearning-platform-release"